MohamedSebaie/Tahaluf-Deep-Learning-Engineer-Task/README.md

 To decrease the FLOPS and MACCs, we can apply various techniques, such as:

-1. **Reduce the number of filters or neurons**: By reducing the number of filters in convolutional layers or neurons in fully connected layers, you can decrease the number of operations performed, thereby lowering FLOPs and MACCs.
+1. **Reduce the number of filters or neurons**: By reducing the number of filters in convolutional layers or neurons in fully connected layers, we can decrease the number of operations performed, thereby lowering FLOPs and MACCs.

 2. **Apply network pruning**: Network pruning involves removing less important connections or weights from the network based on some criteria, such as their magnitude.
-By pruning the network, you can reduce its complexity without sacrificing much performance.
+By pruning the network, we can reduce its complexity without sacrificing much performance.

 3. **Reduce input size**: Decreasing the spatial dimensions of the input image can lower the number of operations performed in each layer, reducing FLOPs and MACCs.

 4. **Employ model compression techniques**: Techniques like quantization, knowledge distillation, and weight sharing can help reduce FLOPs and MACCs.
 Quantization reduces the precision of weights and activations, leading to a decrease in computational complexity.
 Knowledge distillation trains a smaller student network to mimic the behavior of a larger teacher network.
 Weight sharing involves grouping similar weights together, reducing the number of unique weights and operations.

 By applying these techniques may impact the overall performance of the model.
-It's essential to find a balance between reducing FLOPs and MACCs and maintaining acceptable accuracy and performance for your specific task.
+It's essential to find a balance between reducing FLOPs and MACCs and maintaining acceptable accuracy and performance for our specific task.

 ### Most Computationally Expensive Layers